 Toma Café have made coffee into an art form – they roast their own from places such as Colombia, Ethiopia, Rwanda and Honduras; each one has a character of its own.
 I was so inspired when I was last there, I bought a bag of beans, described as having notes of jasmine and white peach – I’m sipping some now, and it’s spectacular!

 This café is very popular with people who come here to work on their laptops, which make for quite a quiet atmosphere that personally I enjoy as a change for the usually very noisy Spanish cafe scene.
 I love the pared-down decoration; I’d describe it as utilitarian with pops of colour.
-What’s more it is right by my beloved (check the Plaza de Olavide article), so if you want to sit in the sun, have your order to go!
+What’s more, it is right by my beloved Plaza de Olavide (check my article!), so if you want to sit in the sun, have your order to go!